vincent-dennis/portfolio/projects/SpoTube/README.md

 If you want to try SpoTube:

-1. Download the SpoTube .zip file
+1. Download the SpoTube.zip file
 2. Unzip the file into a local folder
 3. Open Google Chrome and go to chrome://extensions
 4. On the top right corner, toggle on "Developer mode"